 Resources for Families

 Several support and education groups for families meet in the Edmonton area, and there are also online programs you can participate in.
 Here’s a list of groups we’re familiar with.
 We strive to keep this updated but programs are subject to change, so always check with the hosting organization to see if the information is current.
 If you know of other groups or see anything that needs updating, please let us know.

 More books and videos are added from time to time.
 If you know of any others that could be added, please let us know.

 Free programs, no pre-registration required

 FAMI-Alberta monthly meetings Held the second Tuesday of each month, these meetings are a combination of information/education, planning, and sharing experiences with others who understand.
 Meetings are open to any family member or other caregiver of an adult living with mental illness, and are generally held at the CMHA-ER office, 3rd floor, 10010 105 Street in downtown Edmonton from 6:30 to 8:30 pm.
-If you want to attend, contact us to confirm the time and location.
+If you want to attend, check the most recent newsletter on our newsletter archive page, or contact us to confirm the time and location.

 Connecting by Choice (Access Open Minds)

 Education support group for parents, family members and friends who are supporting a loved one with mental health and/or addiction concerns.
 Held every Wednesday, 6:30-8:00 pm at the Bill Rees YMCA, 10211-105 St (1st floor) Edmonton.
 Drop-in, no cost, refreshments provided.
 For more information call 780-415-0048.